 The strange thing is that the copy still works for me, but I have to keep clicking OK to remove the error message.
 After some reading and playing around on my own, I’ve learned that this error can happen for all kinds of reasons and there are a number of fixes you can try to troubleshoot the error.

 For the most part, you’ll see this error in Microsoft Excel and Word, especially when you are trying to copy any kind of data.
 Here are all the possible solutions I could find.
 If you have a different solution, feel free to post it in the comments.

 Sometimes in Excel you can get this error if a cell has been copied and you try to copy another cell.
 You can try to press the ESC key to deselect the copied cell and then try to copy again.

 This method might let you copy one time, but you may still get the error message on the next attempt to copy.
 It’s not a permanent fix.

 Another thing you can try is to open the clipboard in Windows and leave it open.
 Sometimes doing this can help get rid of the error.
 It’s not a great solution, but these are the strange things you have to do in Windows!

 You can open the Clipboard by going to Start, Run and typing in clipbrd.exe.
 You can also go to Windows\System32 directory and double-click on clipbrd.exe.

 If you’ve been using Remote Desktop, you may get the Cannot Copy to Clipboard error because Remote Desktop uses the clipboard and it can cause weird issues with Excel.

-In newer versions of Excel, you have to click on File, Options and then click on General.
+In newer versions of Excel, you have to click on File, Options and then click on Formulas.